uspgamedev/godot-intro/README.md

 Choose GLES 2 so we can export for WEB later on.
 For better graphics, use GLES 3 instead.

+If you are using git, remember to set up a gitignore!
+[gitignore.io](https://gitignore.io) auto-generates gitignore files for Godot ;)

 ### 2. Add monster

 **Step 1**.
 Understand the interface.
 Adjust layout as preferred.